 "The beauty of these trials is they show the sum of all that has happened in the system, whether it be a crop rotation, tillage practice, cover crop or soil amendment.
 Our goal is to help farmers achieve resilient cropping systems that can bounce back from tricky crops like potatoes and continue be productive for future generations."

-TIA Researcher Dr Robert Tegg will also deliver a presentation at the Forthside Open Day, drawing on 12 years' worth of local research trials that demonstrate changes in soil health.
-This will be followed by an exploration of the day-to-day practicalities of managing soils in vegetable cropping systems by a panel of vegetable growers, researchers and agronomists.
+TIA Researcher Dr Robert Tegg also delivered a presentation at the Forthside Open Day, drawing on 12 years' worth of local research trials that demonstrate changes in soil health.
+This was followed by an exploration of the day-to-day practicalities of managing soils in vegetable cropping systems by a panel of vegetable growers, researchers and agronomists.

 Forthside Research Facility Manager, Doug Clark, said the research farm is an invaluable base for a diverse range of vegetable and crop research trials and this is one of the reasons he loves his job.
 In any one season Mr Clark manages up to two hundred individual research plots, which might involve applying extra irrigations to encourage a particular disease or planting new varieties for evaluation.

 "Every day I come to work and get to rub shoulders with researchers and agronomists from industry and be exposed to the new technology, crops and research taking place.
 I am excited about the results of the long-term trials happening at Forthside.
 These are the numbers that tell the real story about soil health under different cropping practices," Mr Clark said.

 Mr Clark encouraged growers to come along the Forthside Open Day to be part of the conversations that only happen when you are out on the farm.